|Etiquette of playing|

 The inactivity closure may be overridden by setting on the vacation mode from your airline settings.

 Our Terms of Service state that "It is forbidden to share your account login information (username/password) to any third party.
 Each user account must be used only by a single person at all times."

 In the active AirwaySim game worlds a single exception is allowed to this rule: holiday deputy players.
 If the user knows that he will be away and unable to access his airline, he may appoint another user to take care of the airline while he is away.
 This is done by resetting a temporary password (from My Account page) to the user account and passing on this information to the friend acting as the deputy.
 Once the original player returns he can reset the password and the deputy has no access to the account anymore.
 This method can be used only if both users are well acquainted and understand that the original user is still responsible for all the actions taken under his account.

 The rule exception may only be used for short-term and temporary absences (~no longer than 7-14 days in a row).
 Every time this exception is used the administration must be notified first (include user names of players, and the duration of sharing).

 Any form of account sharing beyond this holiday deputy scheme is forbidden.
 User account actions are logged.

-As stated in the airline founding / creation page the airlines may not use names that are real world airline names or other trademarked company names, or names that very closely resemble those.
-The name and logo must be also within good taste and shall not be offensive in any way.
+Airlines may not use names which are real world airline names or other trademarked company names, or names that very closely resemble those.
+The name and logo must be also within good taste and shall not be offensive.

 If you are in doubt if an airline or other company with your name exists, a simple Google search is enough to check it.
 The administration does not expect users to check trademark registries or other sources when deciding their airline name.
 In other words please use common sense.